davidben/tls-trust-expressions/explainer.md

 A subscriber may need to support relying parties with different requirements.
 For example, in contexts where online revocation checks are expensive, unreliable, or privacy-sensitive, user security is best served by short-lived certificates.
 In other contexts, long-lived certificates may be more appropriate for, e.g., systems that are offline for long periods of time or have unreliable clocks.

 A single-certificate deployment model forces subscribers to find a single certificate that meets all requirements.
 User security then suffers in all contexts, as the PKI may not quite meet anyone's needs.
-In a multi-certificate deployment model, different contexts may use different trust anchors.
-A subscriber that supports multiple contexts would provision certificates for each, with certificate negotiation logic directing the right one to each relying party.
+In a multi-certificate deployment model, different sets of requirements can simply use different root CAs.

 ### Backup Certificates